Mila Turajlić: Cinema Komunisto

 Produced in 2010, Cinema Komunisto examines how film making was used in Yugoslavia to shape the national identity.
 For Turajlić, the old communist movie studios symbolize both the beginning and the end of Yugoslavia.
 According to the director, she was prompted to document what she found at the Avala Film Studios because she "...felt both amazement and anger at how they’ve been forgotten".
 Built in the 1950s, the studios were one of the largest in the region, welcoming stars like Sophia Loren, Orson Welles, and Kirk Douglas.
-The president of Yugoslavia Josef Broz Tito was the driving force behind the local film industry.
+The president of Yugoslavia Josip Broz Tito was the driving force behind the local film industry.
 Turajlić gained access to Tito's private archives and interviewed his personal projectionist Leka Konstantinovic.

 Cinema Komunisto won for Best Documentary at the Chicago International Film Festival and also received an award at FOCAL International.
 It was screened at the IDFA and at the Tribeca Film Festival, as well as having theatrical releases in Europe and North America.